epam/edp-nexus-operator/docs/api.md

-NexusCleanupPolicySpec defines the desired state of NexusCleanupPolicy
+NexusCleanupPolicySpec defines the desired state of NexusCleanupPolicy.

 <table>
     <thead>